 \section{Preliminaries}

-\subsection{Multipartite separability, $k$-producibility, and entanglement depth}
+\subsection{Multipartite separability, {$l$}-producibility, and entanglement depth}

 We consider an $N$-qubit system with Hilbert space $\mathcal{H} = (\mathbb{C}^2)^{\otimes N}$.
 Multipartite entanglement can be organized according to how the parties can be partitioned into smaller groups, clusters, that share quantum correlations.
-The language of $k$-separability and $k$-producibility is standard in the entanglement-depth literature \cite{Wilde2017, Bruss2016, Watrous2018}.
+The language of $k$-separability and {$l$}-producibility is standard in the entanglement-depth literature \cite{Wilde2017, Bruss2016, Watrous2018}.

-Let $\{1,\ldots,N\}$ denote the set of qubit labels and $\mathcal{P}=\{C_1,\ldots,C_k\}$ a partition into $k$ non-empty, disjoint subsets $C_\ell$ with union $\{1,\ldots,N\}$.
+Let $\{1,\ldots,N\}$ denote the set of qubit labels and $\mathcal{P}=\{C_1,\ldots,C_k\}$ a partition into $k$ non-empty, disjoint subsets $C_b$ with union $\{1,\ldots,N\}$.
 A pure state $\ket{\Psi}\in\mathcal{H}$ is called \textit{$k$-separable with respect to $\mathcal{P}$} if it factorizes as

 If there exists at least one partition $\mathcal{P}$ with $k\ge2$ such that this holds, we say that $\ket{\Psi}$ is \textit{$k$-separable}.
 The extreme cases are $k=N$, where every cluster contains a single qubit and the state is fully separable, and $k=1$, where the whole register forms one cluster and the state may be genuinely $N$-partite entangled.
-A pure state that is not $k$-separable for any $k\ge2$ is called \textit{genuinely multipartite entangled} \cite{Guhne2009Review,GuhneSeevinck2010}.
+A pure state that is not $k$-separable for any $k\ge2$ is called \textit{genuinely multipartite entangled} {(note that $k=1$ means no partition with two or more clusters exists under which the state factorizes)} \cite{Guhne2009Review,GuhneSeevinck2010}.